youyanggu/covid19_projections/donate.md

 {% include iframe_donate.html %}

+### **February 2021 Update:** Thank you for your interest in donating to my project.
+I am very grateful to have reached my fundraising goal.
+If you are interested in donating, I kindly request that you consider donating to a [local food bank](https://www.feedingamerica.org/find-your-local-foodbank).

 *covid19-projections.com* is entirely built and run by myself, [Youyang Gu](https://youyanggu.com).
 Since April, I have volunteered thousands of hours of my time to making sure that people have the best data and model possible to make informed decisions.

 I didn't set up this page until December because I wanted to focus purely on the modeling.
 Having your support now would make my job much easier and allow me to continue focusing full-time on providing the best COVID-19 modeling and analysis.